Sandblasting: Wet abrasive blasting

 Wet abrasive blasting uses water as the fluid moving the abrasives.
 The advantages are that the water traps the dust produced, and lubricates the surface.
 The water cushions the impact on the surface, reducing the removal of sound material.

-One of the original pioneers of the wet abrasive process was Norman Ashworth who found the advantages of using a wet process as a strong alternative to dry blasting.
+One of the original pioneers of the wet abrasive process in late 1940s was Norman Ives Ashworth who found the advantages of using a wet process as a strong alternative to dry blasting.
 The process is available in all conventional formats including hand cabinets, walk-in booths, automated production machinery and total loss portable blasting units.
 Advantages include the ability to use extremely fine or coarse media with densities ranging from plastic to steel and the ability to use hot water and soap to allow simultaneous degreasing and blasting.
-The reduction in dust also makes it safer to use siliceous materials for blasting, or to remove hazardous material such as asbestos, radioactive or poisonous products.
+The reduction in dust also makes it safer to use siliceous media and to abrade asbestos, radioactive or poisonous surfaces.

 Process speeds are generally not as fast as conventional dry abrasive blasting when using the equivalent size and type of media, in part because the presence of water between the media and the substrate being processed creates a lubricating cushion that can protect both the surface and the media, reducing breakdown rates.
 Reduced impregnation of blasting material into the surface, dust reduction and the elimination of static cling can result in a very clean surface.

 Wet blasting of mild steel will result in immediate or 'flash' corrosion of the blasted steel substrate due to the presence of water.
 The lack of surface recontamination also allows the use of single equipment for multiple blasting operations—e.g., stainless steel and mild steel items can be processed in the same equipment with the same media without problems.

 Vapor blasting

-A variant of wet blasting is vapor blasting (or vapour blasting; U.K.).
+A variant of wet blasting is vapor blasting (or vapour blasting in British English).
 In this process pressurized air is added to the water in the nozzle producing a high-speed mist, called "vapor".
 This process is even milder than wet blasting, allowing mating surfaces to be cleaned while retaining their ability to mate.

 Bead blasting

 Bead blasting is the process of removing surface deposits by applying fine glass beads at a high pressure without damaging the surface.
 It is used to clean calcium deposits from pool tiles or any other surfaces, remove embedded fungus, and brighten grout color.
 It is also used in auto body work to remove paint.
 In removing paint for auto body work, bead blasting is preferred over sand blasting, as sand blasting tends to create a greater surface profile than bead blasting.
 Bead blasting is often used in creating a uniform surface finish on machined parts.
-It is additionally used in cleaning mineral specimens, most of which have a Mohs hardness of 7 or less and would thus be damaged by sand.
+It is additionally used in cleaning mineral specimens, most of which have a Mohs hardness of 7 or less, and would thus be damaged by the sand media.